Native American Theme Program (NATP)

 NATP residents are expected to spend 3–5 hours a week actively participating and engaged in theme program activities, including:

-- A yearlong (fall and spring) seminar, Native American Studies 194A/B. The seminar is a 2-unit, graded class that meets once a week for two hours.
+- A yearlong (fall and spring) seminar, Native American Studies 194A/B. The seminar is a 2-unit, graded class that meets twice a week for 1.5 hours (a total of 3 hours).
 If you are admitted to NATP, you will be given more information about how to enroll in the class.
 The coursework includes weekly discussions about assigned readings, and the completion of reflective journals as homework.

 - Theme program events and Native American Student Development Office-sponsored events, as well as other events designated as required for the theme program.

 - Creation of one NATP signature event open to the greater Berkeley community each semester, including planning and committee meetings (example: Open House or Native American Heritage Month Activities).